 Use Proper Grip

-You can limit the size and damage of a callus by making sure you grip the bar properly.
-For example, gripping the bar in your palms, which is common among lifters, can pinch the skin, increasing the friction that leads to calluses.
+You may be able to limit the size and damage of a callus by making sure you grip the bar properly.
+For example, gripping the bar in your palms, which is common among lifters, might pinch the skin, increasing the friction that leads to calluses.

 Instead, grip the bar along the knuckle line in between your palm and fingers.
-This switch will reduce the amount of skin pinched and rubbed, helping to prevent large calluses.
+This switch may help reduce the amount of skin pinched and rubbed, helping to prevent large calluses.

 Choose Proper Equipment

-Although it might seem contrary, choosing a barbell with a rough grip, also called knurling, is essential for preventing slipping, leading to pinching and increased friction.
-With the proper grip and a knurled bar, you can avoid much of the friction that causes calluses.
+Although it might seem contrary, choosing a barbell with a rough grip, also called knurling, is essential for preventing slipping.
+With the proper grip and a knurled bar, you may avoid much of the friction that causes calluses.

 When it comes to other pieces of equipment, choose dumbbells with knurling or with rubber grips.
 When you use an attachment on a cable machine, avoid ropes or pulleys that are frayed or damaged and check for cracks that could scratch or cut your skin.